dzintars/front/README.md

 # Front-end SPA application

+UPDATE: This repo currently is on-hold.
+All latest changes are done in `develop` branch and it should be in broken state due to incomplete `modules` websocket API implementation.
+WebSocket server also mostly is down on public address.
+Currently my main focus is on `Prime` Bazel managed mono-repository where eventually all this repository will be migrated to.

 This is my try to set up complete front-end application.
 This is an early WIP.
 DON'T USE IT!